al1brn/geonodes/README.md

 ### Creation

 Simulation zones are created with the classes **Simulation** and **Repeat**.
-The zone variables are created as '**kwargs` arguments.
+The zone variables are created with `**kwargs` arguments.
 The sockets types are deduced from the python variable types.
-If the passed value is None, its is considered as a null **Geometry**.
+If the passed value is `None`, its is considered as a null **Geometry**.

 The example below creates a _Repeat_ zone with 4 variables of types **Geometry**, **Geometry**,